Fractured Magic: Chapter Ten

 He covered it with one of his own.
 “We don’t have to stay the whole time.”

-“I'm tired,” Dinara groaned, “And my feet hurt.”
+Dinara groaned, “I’m tired, and my feet hurt.”

-Roman laughed and easily flipped their positions, Dinara squawking when he sat up and grabbed her leg.
+Roman laughed and flipped their positions, Dinara squawking when he sat up and grabbed her leg.
 She nearly kicked him in the face, thinking he meant to tickle her again, but relaxed when he massaged her foot instead.
 “Do you need ice for your ankle?” he asked.

 “No. It really wasn’t that bad.”